 The lacklustre superboss isn’t counterbalanced by a good main villain either.
 Emperor Paramekia/Palamecia is a guy in scary armour.
 He wants to conquer and rule the world.
 That’s it.
 No presence, no charisma.
 You can see his face, unlike Garland, so he’s at least identifiable, but Garland had his “I shall knock you all down!” line to make him famous.
 All the Emperor has is a funky hairdo that would put a viking to shame and a killer manicure, as per the Origins introductory cutscene.
 Subsequent games have identified him with Mateus (the summon from the Ivalice series of games), but even that doesn’t make him any more interesting.

 On the more technical side of things, you have an unusual amount of freedom concerning the characters’ weapons.
 Anyone can technically use any weapon, if you feel up to the task of levelling a different proficiency than the one they have higher default stats in.
 You could train Ric(h)ard with spears, for example, if you really wanted to make him more dragoon-ish.
 Or give Maria a melee weapon so that she can move to the front row and beef up her HP.
-But then why would ANYbody want to spend more time levelling in this game?
-Still, I guess it’s something to know that you do have a choice.
-There is also a wider selection of spells than in FFI, and again, anyone can learn them.
+There’s also a wider selection of spells than in FFI, and again, anyone can learn them.
 The obvious statistical advantages of some characters notwithstanding (*points at Maria*), it also adds versatility to your team-building possibilities.
 One small equipment-related detail: this is the first game in the series where characters have a dominant hand.
 This is only an issue for Layla/Leila and Lionheart/Leon, who are both left-handed and thus need to have their weapons equipped in a different slot than the others, but it’s still worth pointing out.

 Ethers and Phoenix Downs make their first appearance, the former being the traditional means of recovering MP in FF games, and the latter, the traditional means of reviving KO’ed characters.
 As a counterpart, Tents, which allowed your party to recover their HP and MP on the world map in FFI, have inexplicably disappeared.
 The game also introduces attack items that characters can toss at the enemy.
 As a humorous aside, one of those items is Garlic.
 Buffy to the rescue?
 Or horrendously bad breath?
 Anyways, as with just about everything in this game, these positive details are counterbalanced by flaws.
 You see, characters can’t just use items freely in battle.
 That would be too easy.
 Instead, each has two battle item slots they need to equip items in.
 This means that each character can only use two items per fight.
 This includes spellcasting weapons and armour (pieces of equipment that produce a magic spell when used in combat), which also exist in this game, just like in FFI.
 Needless to say that this is very handicapping, since you constantly need to reequip your characters’ battle items.
 Considering this, it’s far better to rely on Cure spells during combat, to at least minimise the annoyance of constantly re-equipping potions.